money-god/auction-keeper/README.md

 **NOTE**: _Bidding models_ are only used for surplus and debt auctions, not collateral auctions.

-## Running an auction keeper
+## Quickstart
-Follow these links for details on running each type of keeper.
+Get an auction-keeper up quickly, running in a docker container.

 * [Collateral](./Collateral.md)